oppia/oppia-web-developer-docs/Guide-on-defining-types.md

 ##### Solution:
 Angular lifecycle hooks are used to populate the values inside the codebase.
 To solve this case, we will be using the non-null (!) assertion operator which asserts that the object is non-null and non-undefined.
 Always make sure to only assert variables that we know are initialized at the creation of the class, for example in the constructor or in `ngOnInit`.

+In some cases it is fine to use `null`, but only if it logically makes sense and when the `null` represents some logical value.

 ```typescript
 ...